-On the following pages, you will find 31 daily assignments.
+On the following pages, we will find 31 daily assignments.
 We will be reading through the entire book of Proverbs together, one chapter each day.
 We also will be dissecting a few verses and topics such as fervent prayer and the armor of God to prepare us for battle.

 You may want to grab a journal to write a personal application at the end of each day's devotion.
-Taking time to put something in writing helps us cement that day's truth in our hearts and minds, and remind us of what we have learned.
+Taking time to put something in writing helps us cement that truth in our hearts and minds, and remind us of what we have learned.

-You will find a hymn included opposite each daily devotion.
-Having these familiar hymns running in the background of our minds can help keep us focused on Him and our mission as we navigate the busyness of each day.
-We would encourage you to sing at least one verse of these hymns, even if only mentally.
-It will help bring its message of truth and encouragement to your mind throughout the day.
-If the hymn is not familiar, there are multiple renditions online that can facilitate their deep ministry to our souls.
+You will find hymn lyrics included at the end of each daily devotion.
+Having these familiar hymns running in the background of our minds can help keep us focused on Him as we navigate the busyness of each day.
+If the tune is not familiar, there are multiple renditions online that can facilitate their deep ministry to our souls.

-Our daily assignment will also include a time to come before our Heavenly Father in prayer with an open heart.
+Our daily assignment also includes time to come before our Heavenly Father in prayer with an open heart.
 Together, we will ask Him to closely examine our hearts, to show us if we are harboring any willful ways and enable us to turn from them.
 Why?
 Because we want to be effective warriors in His army.
 We want to push back the enemy on every front.
 We want to take back every bit of territory that has been surrendered to the enemy, and then some!